 That’s where a professional reputation management company can help.
 They can identify, flag, and report fake reviews, and have the expertise to handle different review sites.
 If necessary, they can also support your legal team to protect your company from defamation and harm.

-How RetainTrust Can Help You Deal with Fake Reviews
+How RetainTrust Can Help You Handle Fake Reviews

 With years of experience, RetainTrust assisted hundreds of clients in removing fake and negative reviews from platforms like Google Maps, Yelp, Trustpilot, Glassdoor, Indeed, and more.
 Contact us to discover how we can help eliminate fake reviews and protect your business.